-SSS Online website now allows any valid SSS member to apply for an SSS Salary Loan online!
+SSS Online Philippines website now allows any eligible SSS member to apply for an SSS Salary Loan online!

-This is an alternative to in-branch application if you already have an active MySSS Account.
+This is a better alternative to the in-branch application provided you already have an active MySSS online Account.

-Just for the sake of trying, I tried applying for this benefit online in their website and was surprise to receive the check in two-weeks’ time.
-It was a Php 32000 Salary loan upon my first application less 1% processing fee giving me a net of 31, 680.
+Just for the sake of trying, I tried applying for this benefit online on their website and was surprised to receive the cheque in two-weeks’ time.
+It was a Php 32000 Salary loan upon my first application less 1% processing fee giving me a net cheque amount of 31, 680.

 Just to reiterate, I did this SSS salary loan application for trying’s sake and don’t really recommend incurring a loan especially if you have poor discipline in payment and money handling.
 I presently don’t see a need in my life for any loan (praise God!), but this info may be helpful for others who could have valid short-term credit needs.